Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 - Some students didn’t have the technology to participate;

-- Students with no access often had sets of paper assignments (packets) mailed to them and spent weeks, months completing packets before mailing them back;
+- Students with no access often had sets of paper assignments (packets) mailed to them and spent weeks or months completing packets before mailing them back;

 - Others had no clue how to use the technology and/or were overwhelmed (this was true for several autistic students I had);